 In 1967 was hired by Henry Francis du Pont at that National Treasure, Winterthur Gardens in Delaware to become Assistant to the Director of Gardens.
 He also bred Viburnum dilatatum ‘Michael Dodge’ while there and worked toward his BSc in Ornamental Horticulture at the University of Delaware.

-Michael is now using his knowledge of the genus Salix to help Public Gardens with the nomenclature of their Willows in their Collections.
-He is working with the Denver Botanical Garden, the Chicago Botanical Garden, the Morton Arboretum, the Holden Arboretum, the Brooklyn Botanical Garden, and the Montreal Botanical Garden.
+Michael is now is now sharing his knowledge of the genus Salix to help Public Gardens with the nomenclature of their Willows in their Collections.
+He has assisted the Denver Botanical Garden, the Chicago Botanical Garden, the Morton Arboretum, the Holden Arboretum, the Dawes Arboretum, the Brooklyn Botanical Garden, and the Montreal Botanical Garden.
 When he isn't able to help, Michael calls on two Russian Salicologists to help out.
-First is Dr. Irina Belyaeva of the Royal Botanic Gardens Kew; secondly Dr Julia Kuzovkina of the University of Connecticut.
+First is Dr. Irina Belyaeva, head of the Herbarium of the Royal Botanic Gardens Kew; secondly Dr Julia Kuzovkina of the University of Connecticut.
 Together the three of us have recently worked on a paper regarding the taxonomy of Salix gracilistyla, its cultivars and hybrids—including Salix xleucopithecia (gracilistyla x caprea), what the West (including us) erroneously called Salix chaenomeloides; a totally different species.
 Here's a link to that species: CHAEN

 Dr Kuzovkina has published a Willow Check List of all published Salix cultivars and is involved with the authority that will control the publishing of new Willow cultivar names.